Complaints and Grievances

 - What happens if the grievance process continues to the next authorization period?

-- Who facilitates Level II grievances in the Capital Area?
+- Who facilitates grievances in the Capital Area?

 Yes, as long as there is member consent.
-A provider must have the authorization for representation form (PDF) signed by the member and sent to PerformCare before PerformCare can open and process the grievance.
+A provider must have the Authorization for Representation for Provider-Initiated Grievances form (PDF) signed by the member and sent to PerformCare before PerformCare can open and process the grievance.

 Yes.
 However, PerformCare encourages resolution of provider issues before contacting PerformCare.
 If a provider feels they have exhausted all options of working with another provider, they can call PerformCare to file a provider-to-provider complaint.